-Use this page to configure passwords for limiting access to the panel settings.
+Use this page to configure passwords for up to 10 users, with the ability to limit who has access to the panel settings.
 Click on the Save Settings button at the bottom of the page to save any password changes.

-The unit has no password assigned by default, so an Administrator password should be assigned to your panel for improved security.
+The unit has no password assigned by default.
+For security reasons, an Administrator password should be assigned to the panel as soon as possible to prevent unauthorized access.

-Record your new password for future access!
+Record the new password for future access!
 If the Administrator password is lost the unit must be reset to return the password to the blank default setting, causing loss of all other user settings.
 See the Password Reset section for more details.

-Select a User to Edit: Choose which of the two user accounts to edit.
+Select a User to Edit: Choose which of the user accounts to edit.
+Set the access level to be appropriate for the amount of control each user requires.